jrhazlett/pretty_printer_for_humans/README.md

 structure, which would defeat the point of using another thread, or it would require editing the argument itself, which would cause data loss.

-The library also doesn't attempt error handling here, because some forums claim symbols can't be passed to workers, but in my tests, this doesn't appear to be an issue.
-This pretty much says to me 'moving target.'
+The library also doesn't attempt error handling here, since it looks like workers are still a 'work in progress.'

 ```
 import prettyPrinterForHumansMultiThreading from